Continuing Education Activity

-Patients with non-alcoholic fatty liver disease could present with many non-specific symptoms way before the diagnosis is made, although most patients are asymptomatic.
+Patients with non-alcoholic fatty liver disease (NAFLD) could present with many non-specific symptoms way before the diagnosis is made, although most patients are asymptomatic.
 Fatigue is one of the most common presenting symptoms.
 Sharp or dull aching upper abdominal pain, thirst, bloating, and sleep disturbances.
 Patients who develop NASH-associated cirrhosis, end-stage liver disease, or hepatocellular carcinoma (HCC) present with symptoms like:

 - Memory impairment

 The most common clinical sign is mild to moderate hepatomegaly.
 Advanced stages of the spectrum can demonstrate signs of end-stage liver disease such as:

 - Spider angiomas

 - Dupuytren contracture

 Mildly elevated serum aminotransferases are the primary abnormality in non-alcoholic fatty liver disease (NAFLD), although the liver enzymes are normal in the majority of patients.
 The ratio of aspartate aminotransferase (AST) to alanine aminotransferase (ALT) is less than 1.
 Gamma-glutamyl transferase (GGT), when elevated in non-alcoholic fatty liver disease (NAFLD), can be a marker of increased mortality.
 With the progression of the disease hypoalbuminemia, hyperbilirubinemia, thrombocytopenia, and prolonged prothrombin time present due to hepatic synthetic dysfunction.